garrettkmoody/WWU-Wash-And-Dry-Backend/docs/ENDPOINTS.md

  > **RESPONSE**

- Returns a list of machines objects by floor from the foreman dorm
+ Returns a list of machine objects by floor from the foreman dorm

 >## **GET** /machine/<id>